Daddoon/BlazorMobile/README.md

 ```

-**In your Xamarin shared application project**, implement the Device implementation, also referenced as a DependencyService (notice the attribute here).
-Assuming adding it like in **BlazorMobile.Sample project**.
+**In your Xamarin shared application project**, formerly **YourAppName** project:

+- Create your implementation class
+- Inherit your previously created interface on this class
+- Implement your native code behavior
+- Decorate your class file with **[assembly: Dependency(typeof(YourClass))]** at namespace level **OR** alternatively use **DependencyService.Register** manually.

 Your implementation may look like this.
-Here a kind of useless example:
+Here a kind of simple example:

 ```csharp
 using BlazorMobile.Sample.Common.Interfaces;